hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configpackage.md

 title: Config Package
 ---

-## Explore existing config package
+## Explore an existing config package

 To learn about config package, let's explore an application that has `defaultConfigPackage` defined.